 If you want to try to find a new muffler, I recommend speaking to a specialized mechanic or a repairman first.
 They’ll at least be able to point you to where you might find a new muffler for your generator model.
 In fact, some of them may even be able to get you a custom-made muffler.

 Finally, the last and possibly the best thing you can do to make your generator quieter is to get one that isn’t all that noisy to begin with.
 As I’ve mentioned, there are all sorts of ways to figure out which generators are quieter than others.
 Essentially, you’ll want to look for smaller and less powerful models up to 4,000W.
 Fortunately, that describes just the exact type of generator you’d want to take camping!

 I know I wouldn’t want to lug around a hundred-pound machine on my camping trips.
 If you want to check out my recommendations, as well as a more detailed shopping guide, you can check out my article on quiet, portable generators.

-Now that you’ve done all you can to make your loud generator quieter or, rather, get a new generator, you can rest easy.
-Your camping trips will be just about your companions and the great outdoors, not about any external distractions.
+And after you’ve done all you can to make your loud generator quieter or, rather, get a new generator, your camping trips will be just about your companions and the great outdoors, not about any external distractions.
 So just relax and enjoy the fresh air!

 - Best Quiet Generators On The Market